ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Finally, the Publisher sends the COSE\_Encrypt0 object conveying the countersignature to the Broker, as payload of the PUT request sent to the topic-data of the topic targeted by the Publish operation.

-Upon receiving a response from the topic-data resource at the Broker, the Subscriber uses the 'kid' parameter from the 'Countersignature version 2' parameter within the 'unprotected' field of the COSE\_Encrypt0 object, in order to retrieve the Publisher's public key from the Broker or from its local storage.
+Upon receiving a response from the topic-data resource at the Broker, the Subscriber uses the 'kid' parameter from the 'Countersignature version 2' parameter within the 'unprotected' field of the COSE\_Encrypt0 object, in order to retrieve the Publisher's public key from the KDC (see {{query}}) or from its local storage.
 Then, the Subscriber uses that public key to verify the countersignature.

 In case of successful verification, the Subscriber uses the 'kid' parameter from the 'unprotected' field of the COSE\_Encrypt0 object, in order to retrieve the COSE Key used as current group key from its local storage.
 Then, the Subscriber uses that group key to verify and decrypt the COSE\_Encrypt0 object.
 In case of successful verification, the Subscriber delivers the received topic data to the application.